Everything you need to know about us and about our program!

 Our Team for this summer

-For Summer 2022, Camp Lackawanna is partnering with Johnsonburg Camp and Retreat Center (another Presbyterian center) located in Johnsonburg, New Jersey.
+For the second consecutive summer, Camp Lackawanna is partnering with Johnsonburg Camp and Retreat Center (another Presbyterian center) located in Johnsonburg, New Jersey.

 Don't worry, there's Pennsylvania roots--our Executive Director, Elise Bates Russell grew up in the Lehigh valley and attended First Presbyterian Church of Bethlehem.
 Our Associate Program Director, Tommy Campbell, was the Director of Kirkwood Camp and Retreat Center in Stroudsburg, Pa. from 2016-2020.
 We're so excited about this partnership and our program for this summer.